tom-howard/com2009/docs/course/assignment2/assessment.md

     ... where `XX` will be replaced by your team number, and `Y` will be replaced by the appropriate task number.

     !!! warning "Important"
-        You must have **a launch file per task**, and it must be named correctly (as explained in each of the task pages).
-We won't use any other method to launch your ROS nodes during the assessment.
+        You must ensure that **your launch files are named correctly** (as detailed in each of the task pages).
+We won't use any other method to launch your ROS nodes during the assessment of each programming task.

 * [ ] Any nodes within your package that are executed by the above launch files **must** have been correctly defined as package executables (i.e. in your `CMakeLists.txt`) and must **also** have been assigned the appropriate execute permission (i.e. with `chmod`).